 - If you forget your password you will need to attempt a log-in to have the option to recover the password to MySSU.

-If you have a laptop or other mobile device with a wireless network card you will be able to access our wireless network across campus.
-You will need to install our Network Access Control (NAC) appliance and perform all the necessary Windows Security and Anti-Virus updates.
+If you have a laptop or other mobile device with a wireless network card you will be able to access our SSUnet wireless network across campus.
+To connect to SSUnet, follow the normal Wi-Fi connection process for your device, select SSUnet, and enter your SSU Network username and password when prompted.
+For more detailed instructions, visit http://www.shawnee.edu/uis/connecting-it/employees.aspx.

 UIS provides employees online learning resources located at http://www.shawnee.edu/offices/information-technology-services/it-for-learning/training.aspx .